Nishi-Koizumi Station: Platforms

-Adjacent stations

 History

 The first station was originally opened to serve the Koizumi plant of Nakajima Aircraft Company as a station of Sengoku-Kashi Freight Line operated by Tōbu Railway company on December 1, 1941.
 There were 32 services of a day between Nishi-Koizumi station and Ōta Station.

 From March 17, 2012, station numbering was introduced on all Tōbu lines, with Nishi-Koizumi Station becoming "TI-46".

 Passenger statistics

 In fiscal 2019, the station was used by an average of 1523 passengers daily (boarding passengers only).